ingdir/bem-core/common.docs/reference/reference.en.md

 ### Introduction

-**This document** is the BEMHTML reference book.
+**This document** is a BEMHTML reference book.

 This document describes:

-* the basic features of BEMHTML;
+* basic features of BEMHTML;
-* the syntax of BEMJSON input data and BEMHTML templates;
+* syntax of BEMJSON input data and BEMHTML templates;
-* the input data processing sequence and HTML generation;
+* input data processing sequence and HTML generation;
-* examples of typical problems solving by means of BEMHTML.
+* examples of typical problems solved with BEMHTML.

-**The target audience of this document** is web-developers and HTML-coders who are using the [BEM-methodology](http://bem.info/method/).
+**The target audience of this document** are web-developers and HTML-coders who are using the [BEM-methodology](http://bem.info/method/).

 We assume that reader is familiar with: